Modern Slavery Statement

 - Ensuring that the company’s approach is regularly reviewed;

 - Ensuring that the commitments outlined in this statement are adhered to.

 This statement will be reviewed and published annually.
 TOG welcomes feedback from its stakeholders concerning this statement.
 This can be submitted to us by applying the contact details on the Group’s website (www.theofficegroup.co.uk).

-This statement is approved by the Board of Directors and signed on its behalf by on 8 April 2019.
+This statement was approved by the Board of Directors and signed on its behalf by on 8 April 2019.

 The Office Islington Limited